lasseignelab/capture/README.md

 -o,--output=FILE
         Specify an output file name to write the results to.
 See examples for the output format.

+--output-files-only
+        Output only the file names with their md5sum.
+This facilitates programmatic verification of files.

 --normalize
         Normalizes the output file paths so that files in different root